LoopKit/loopdocs/docs/version/development.md

 ## <span translate="no">Loop</span>&nbsp; Development

-The early history of *Loop* was touched on in the introductory [*LoopDocs* Overview: Development History](../intro/overview-intro.md#development-history) section.
+The early history of the *Loop* app was touched on in the introductory [*LoopDocs* Overview: Development History](../intro/overview-intro.md#development-history) section.

 The [*Loop* Releases](../version/releases.md) page lists releases since version 2.0 in reverse chronological order.

-The next version of *Loop* is developed using branch(es), independent of the released *Loop* version, which is found in <span>the `main` branch</span>. <span>The `dev` branch</span> is used by the developers to push out changes for users to test.
+The next version of the *Loop* app is developed using branch(es), independent of the released *Loop* version, which is found in <span>the `main` branch</span>. <span>The `dev` branch</span> is used by the developers to push out changes for users to test.
 You should only test a development branch if you are willing to be both an active participant with the developers to monitor announcements and provide feedback and to build frequently to obtain the latest feature or bug-fix that is being tested.
 If you are willing to help out - this is the way the next release of *Loop* is improved.

 If you choose to use `dev`, you accept that this code is not released.